 From camp the silhouette of canyon walls against the wine-dark sky will captivate you as you reflect, celebrate and further connect with newfound friends on your last night on the Middle Fork.

-Whitewater, Conflunce with the Main Salmon, Take Out
+Whitewater, Confluence with the Main Salmon, Take Out

 As we push off from shore the river takes us past the former hideout of Earl Parrot, Hermit of Impassable Canyon.
 His story is as big as the canyon and adds just one more thread of wonder to your Middle Fork experience.
 As the sun breaks over the canyon rim, more big rapids greet us as we pass beneath vistas of staggering dimensions.

 We stop to enjoy lunch on a glistening sand beach just a few miles above the Middle Fork's confluence with the Main Salmon.
-We proceed onto our takeout, carry personal gear to the waiting bus and settle back for a two-hour ride to the town of Salmon.
-Enjoy a hot shower and change of clothes then meet your guides for ROW’s hosted farewell dinner.
+We proceed onto our takeout, carry personal gear to the waiting bus, and settle back for a two-hour ride to the town of Salmon and the Stagecoach Inn.

 Return Home or Extend Your Stay